Prisoner Rights

 Fighting for Your Best Interest

-Were Your Constitutional Rights Violated in a New York Jail or Prison?
+Were Your Constitutional Rights Violated in Jail or Prison?

 We Can Help

 Incarceration doesn’t erase your constitutional rights.
-When the government imprisons someone — whether in a state prison, a county jail, or Rikers Island — it takes on a legal obligation to protect that person from abuse, provide adequate medical care, and maintain conditions that meet constitutional standards.
+When the government imprisons someone — whether in a state or federal prison, a county jail, or a local detention center — it takes on a legal obligation to protect that person from abuse, provide adequate medical care, and maintain conditions that meet constitutional standards.
 When those obligations are ignored, the law gives you a way to fight back.

-At Nisar Law Group, we represent individuals in New York whose rights were violated while in government custody.
-These cases require a firm that understands the federal civil rights framework, New York’s significant state-level protections, and the procedural obstacles — like the Prison Litigation Reform Act — that can derail even strong claims if they aren’t navigated carefully.
+At Nisar Law Group, we represent individuals whose rights were violated while in government custody.
+These cases require a firm that understands the federal civil rights framework, the state-level protections that may be available in your jurisdiction, and the procedural obstacles — like the Prison Litigation Reform Act — that can derail even strong claims if they aren’t navigated carefully.

-If you or someone you love has experienced abuse, denial of medical care, or unconstitutional conditions in a New York jail or prison, contact us to discuss whether you have a claim.
+If you or someone you love has experienced abuse, denial of medical care, or unconstitutional conditions in jail or prison, contact us to discuss whether you have a claim.

 Contact Nisar Law Group, P.C. at (212) 600-9534 to learn how we can be of service.